-2021 Mazda CX-9 Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2022 Mazda CX-9 Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 MSRP | Invoice Price | Destination Fee | Holdback | Dealer Cost

-To avoid overpaying on a new Mazda CX-9, shop prices online first.
+To find the best possible price on a new Mazda CX-9, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost: